-- 2.0 Cost Analysis A cost analysis must be performed by the subrecipient if the cost or price is at or above the \$35,000 acquisition threshold and the contract was awarded non-competitively in accordance with s.
+- 2.0 Cost Analysis A cost analysis must be performed by the recipient if the cost or price is at or above the \$35,000 acquisition threshold and the contract was awarded non-competitively in accordance with s.
 216.3475, F.S.
-The subrecipient must maintain records to support the cost analysis, which includes a detailed budget, documented review of individual cost elements for allowability, reasonableness, and necessity.
-See also: Reference Guide for State Expenditures. - 3.0 Allowable Costs Allowance for costs incurred under the subaward shall be determined according to the general principles and standards for selected cost items set forth in the DOJ Grants Financial Guide, 28 C.F.R. § 66, "Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments", and 2 CFR Subpart E, "Cost Principles". - 4.0 Unallowable Costs Payments made for costs determined to be unallowable by either the Federal awarding agency, or the Department, either as direct or indirect costs, must be refunded (including interest) to FDLE and the Federal Government in accordance with instructions that determined the costs are unallowable unless state or Federal statute or regulation directs otherwise.
-See also 2 C.F.R. §§ 200.300-309. - 5.0 Indirect Cost Rate A subrecipient that is eligible to use the "de minimis" indirect cost rate described in 2 C.F.R. § 200.414(f), and elects to do so, must advise OCJG in writing of both its eligibility and its election, and must comply with all associated requirements in the 2 C.F.R. § 200 and Appendix VII. - 6.0 Sole Source If the project requires a non-competitive purchase from a sole source costing \$10,000 or more, the subrecipient must complete the Sole Source Justification for Services and Equipment Form and submit to OCJG upon application for pre-approval.
-If the subrecipient is a state agency and the cost meets or exceeds \$250,000, the subrecipient must also receive approval from the Department of Management Services (DMS) (s.
+The recipient must maintain records to support the cost analysis, which includes a detailed budget, documented review of individual cost elements for allowability, reasonableness, and necessity.
+See also: Reference Guide for State Expenditures. - 3.0 Allowable Costs Allowance for costs incurred under the award shall be determined according to the general principles and standards for selected cost items set forth in the DOJ Grants Financial Guide, 28 C.F.R. § 66, "Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments", and 2 CFR Subpart E, "Cost Principles". - 4.0 Unallowable Costs Payments made for costs determined to be unallowable by either the Federal awarding agency, or the Department, either as direct or indirect costs, must be refunded (including interest) to FDLE and the Federal Government in accordance with instructions that determined the costs are unallowable unless state or Federal statute or regulation directs otherwise.
+See also 2 C.F.R. §§ 200.300-309. - 5.0 Indirect Cost Rate A recipient that is eligible to use the "de minimis" indirect cost rate described in 2 C.F.R. § 200.414(f), and elects to do so, must advise OCJG in writing of both its eligibility and its election, and must comply with all associated requirements in the 2 C.F.R. § 200 and Appendix VII. - 6.0 Sole Source If the project requires a non-competitive purchase from a sole source, the recipient must complete the Sole Source Justification for Services and Equipment Form and submit to OCJG upon application for pre-approval.
+If the recipient is a state agency and the cost meets or exceeds \$250,000, the recipient must also receive approval from the Florida Department of Management Services (DMS) (s.
 287.057(5), F.S.).
-The Sole Source form must be signed by the subrecipient or implementing agency chief official or chief official designee.
-Additional details on the sole source requirement can be found at 2 C.F.R. § 200 and the DOJ Grants Financial Guide. - 7.0 Personal Services Subrecipients may use grant funds for eligible personal services including salaries, wages, and fringe benefits, including overtime in accordance with the DOJ Grants Financial Guide Section 3.9 Compensation for Personal Services, consistent with the principles set out in 2 C.F.R. § 200, Subpart E and those permitted in the federal program's authorizing legislation.
-Subrecipient employees should be compensated with overtime payments for work performed in excess of the established work week and in accordance with the subrecipient's written compensation and pay plan.
+Additional details on the sole source requirement can be found at 2 C.F.R. § 200 and the DOJ Grants Financial Guide. - 7.0 Personal Services Recipients may use award funds for eligible personal services including salaries, wages, and fringe benefits, including overtime in accordance with the DOJ Grants Financial Guide Section 3.9 Compensation for Personal Services, consistent with the principles set out in 2 C.F.R. § 200, Subpart E and those permitted in the federal program's authorizing legislation.
+Recipient employees should be compensated with overtime payments for work performed in excess of the established work week and in accordance with the recipient's written compensation and pay plan.